Carles, Iloilo: Transport

-Sicogon Airport (IATA: ICO, ICAO: RPSG) is the first and only airport in Carles and Northern Iloilo with domestic flights from and to Manila.
+Sicogon Airport (IATA: ICO, ICAO: RPSG) is the first and only airport in Carles and Northern Iloilo with domestic flights from and to Manila, serving the general area of Sicogon Island.

 Jeepneys and tricycles are the common public land transport with route Carles-Balasan and vice versa.
-The route Carles- Iloilo City and vice versa, and Carles- Roxas City and vice versa is served by Ceres Liner while Carles- Metro Manila and vice versa is served by Dimple Star Bus.
+The route Carles- Iloilo City and vice versa, and Carles- Roxas City and vice versa is served by Ceres Liner while Carles - Metro Manila and vice versa is served by Dimple Star Bus.

-Pumboats are used for transversing the water between the Islands of Carles and Its Mainland with Estancia.
-Bancal port serves as the gateway to Gigantes Islands.
+Pumboats are used for traversing the water between the Islands of Carles and it's mainland with Estancia.
+Bancal port serves as the gateway to the Gigantes Islands.